By Andy Sambidge

 Last month, Sheikh Mohammed bin Rashid Al Maktoum, Vice-President, Prime Minister and Ruler of Dubai, endorsed the project to extend the Red Line of the Dubai Metro.

 The extended sector of the metro line from Nakheel Harbour & Tower Metro Station stretches 15km and includes seven stations.

 The project will serve areas such as the Gardens, Discovery Gardens, Furjan, Jumeirah Golf Estate, and the Dubai Investment Park, with the journey from the Dubai Marina to the site of Expo taking about 16 minutes.

 On Saturday, the RTA kickstarted the initial steps towards the construction of the rail extension by holding a gathering to highlight the project details, which was attended by more than 300 executives hailing from 34 countries representing more than 100 rail contractors.

 Mattar Al Tayer, chairman and executive director of the RTA, said: “The intense presence of international firms is a great start of this project which is set to provide safe and smooth transport to visitors of Expo and several districts of Dubai as well.
-It will also act as a vital link between various areas of Dubai and Al Maktoum International Airport in future.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It will also act as a vital link between various areas of Dubai and Al Maktoum International Airport in future.”construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.